Skip to content

 We offer a range of CBD products, in both drop and capsule formats.
 Most of them are available in three strengths: Mild, regular, and double strength.
 Whichever one you choose, they’re the same in one essential regard: They’re all made from clean, all-natural CBD, sourced from whole hemp flowers grown organically and sustainably right here in the USA.

-Before closing, we’d like to remind you: Whether you prefer CBD on its own or in combination with THC, there’s never a reason to feel bad about it.
-Call us old-fashioned, but at Papa & Barkley, we believe taking good care of yourself and your family is nothing to feel guilty about.
+Before closing, we’d like to remind you: Whether you prefer CBD on its own or in combination with THC, your wellness routine is a personal choice.
+At Papa & Barkley, we believe taking care of yourself and your family is something to feel confident about.

-Do you have any other questions about the best CBD for stress?
+Do you have any other questions about CBD and your wellness routine?
 Just ask.
 We’re here to help!

 Previous Post Next Post